Integration of payment methods

 Square is one of the best-known credit card processing companies.
 It caters to businesses of all sizes.
 However, it’s especially favored by small and mid-sized businesses because it doesn’t charge monthly fees for its basic plan and offers a simple transaction fee structure.
 Square focuses on in-person payments and mobile commerce.
 It’s known for its user-friendly system which makes it a good option for businesses with limited technical expertise.

-Square offers a variety of point-of-sale (POS) hardware solutions, including mobile readers and countertop terminals.
-This allows businesses to accept payments on the go or at a physical location.
+Square offers a variety of point-of-sale (POS) hardware solutions, including mobile readers and countertop payment terminals, which allows businesses to accept payments on the go or at a physical location.
+Square is a market leader in point-of-sale systems, serving 4 million sellers and processing $228 billion annually.

 Pricing: For purchases made through an online store, online checkout, e-commerce API, or online invoices, Square applies a fee of 2.9% plus 30 cents.
 Find more information about pricing here.